neucom-aps/axon-sdk/docs/getting-started/quickstart.md

 # Quickstart

-This tutorial will showcases how to use Axon to build a Spiking Neural Network (SNN) capable of multiplying two signed numbers.
+This tutorial will showcases how to use Axon to build a Spiking Neural Network (SNN) that can **multiply two signed numbers**.
 In particular, it covers how to define the SNN, input values to it, simulate its execution and read out the output.

 ## Multiplier and encoder